safihasan/food_blog2/README.md

 #809977 - Footer

-The colours were selected with the intention of complementing the hero image and the idea was to ensure the image was appreciated.
+The colours were selected with the intention of complementing the food fusion blog and the idea was to ensure the image was appreciated.

 ## Typography:
  The following fonts were chosen for a clean and modern look that is both readable and minimal.